Porrhothele antipodiana

-Porrhothele antipodiana, the black tunnelweb spider, is a spider found throughout much of New Zealand and the Chatham Islands in bush and gardens and is one of New Zealand's most researched spiders.
-It is related to tarantulas, and is a harmless relative of the venomous Australian funnel-web spider.
+Porrhothele antipodiana, the black tunnelweb spider, is a species of mygalomorph spider that lives in New Zealand.
+It is the most common and widespread of several species in the genus Porrhothele, and is especially common in the greater Wellington region where the vagrant mature males are often encountered in or around dwellings.
+This species is one of New Zealand's most studied spiders.
+In New Zealand, the common name "tunnelweb spider" is also often used to refer to members of the genus Hexathele.
+Neither should be confused with their distant relatives, the highly-venomous Australian funnel-web spiders (family Atracidae).

 Description

-In females, the carapace is usually coloured yellow or orange black with some shading near the eyes.
-The legs and palps are also typically orange brown, but are darker than the carapace.
-The chelicerae are reddish brown (sometimes black).
+In females, the carapace is usually orange-brown coloured, with some darker shading near the eyes.
+The legs and palps are also typically orange-brown, but are darker than the carapace.
+The chelicerae are reddish-brown to black.
 The sternum is a pale reddish brown.
 The abdomen is a uniform purple black colour and may have faint chevron patterns, more noticeable in juveniles.
 The opening of the two pairs of book lungs are ringed with cream.
 Females are the larger of the two sexes.
 Body size is variable, but can exceed 30 mm.

-In males, the carapace is darker than in females.
+In males, the carapace is often darker than in females.
 The legs and palps are a dark reddish brown.
 The chelicerae are also dark reddish brown and sometimes black.
-The abdomen is also coloured similarly to that of females.
+The abdomen is also darkly coloured, similar to that of females.
 Males can be distinguished from females by the presence of clasping structures in the first pair of legs which are used to hold females during copulation.

 Porrhothele antipodiana is often confused with species from the genus Hexathele, which occupies similar habitat and builds similar webs.
-They can be distinguished by the number of spinnerets (Porrhothele has two sets of spinnerets whereas Hexathele has three sets).
+They can be most easily differentiated by the number of spinnerets: Porrhothele has two sets of spinnerets, whereas Hexathele has three sets.

 As the common name suggests, these spiders construct non-sticky long tunnel-shaped webs, often under logs and rocks, but they will also construct their webs in the trunks of trees, in rock faces and in urban structures.
-Tunnels may be up to 25 cm long and 3–4 cm wide, often with just a single opening where silk is widely spread out to catch and alert the spiders to the presence of prey.
+Tunnels may be up to 25 cm long and 3-4 cm wide, often with just a single opening where silk is widely spread out to catch and alert the spiders to the presence of prey.
 Webs for tunnels can be spun as quickly as within one hour.